0x1ED1CE/ICE/README.md

 <img src="/screenshots/snwiaXw.gif?raw=true">

 ## How to build
-You will need [DJGPP](https://github.com/andrewwutw/build-djgpp) and gmake to compile.
+You will need [DJGPP](https://github.com/andrewwutw/build-djgpp) and make to compile.

 You can compile a demo program by running ``make MAIN=demos/<filename>.c`` in the source folder